cgiiitd/InGene/README.md

 ```

-## R Markdown

-Ranking the genes using the representative cells.
+## Ranking the genes using the representative cells.

 ```{r}